istio/istio.io/content/en/blog/2019/dns-cert/index.md

 New in Istio 1.4, we introduce a feature to securely provision and manage DNS certificates signed by the Kubernetes CA, which has the following advantages.

-* No dependency on Citadel for DNS certificates and is more lightweight than Citadel.
+* Lighter weight DNS certificate management with no dependency on Citidel.

-* Unlike Citadel, this feature doesn't require maintaining a private signing key, which enhances security.
+* Unlike Citadel, this feature doesn't maintain a private signing key, which enhances security.

 * Simplified root certificate distribution to TLS clients.
 Clients no longer need to wait for Citadel to generate and distribute its CA certificate.